genvalen/fizzbuzz/README.md

 * Python 3.7.4+

 ## How to Use
-To begin using, download the repository, open in the command line interface, and type `$ python fizzbuzz` followed by the integer(s) you want to convert.
+To begin using, download the repository, open in the command line interface, and type `$ python src` followed by the integer(s) you want to convert.
 If you pass in more than one integer, each result is returned on a new line.
 Here are a few input examples:

 ```
-$ python fizzbuzz 3
+$ python src 3
 Fizz

-$ python 1 2 3 5 15
+$ python src 1 2 3 5 15
 1
 2
 Fizz
 Buzz
 FizzBuzz
 ```

 The unit tests for ``fizz_buzz``can be run on the command line interface: